 When companies have important data scattered throughout different data centers that is used to drive key business operations, it often proves challenging to aggregate the data in a way that allows all parts of the business to quickly and efficiently make decisions with the most up-to-date information.
 This can be very detrimental to an organization as it attempts to rise to the challenge of meeting competitors head-on, getting key metrics around business processes or health, or deliver content to a broad audience.

-A recent client of ClearScale, an AWS Premier Consulting Partner, struggled with this exact challenge and asked for an evaluation of what they had and requested suggestions on where ClearScale could take them utilizing AWS Services.
-Stored in two different data centers located in two separate geographical locales, the information warehoused in these locations was hosted within data sources such as Drupal, WordPress and others.
-To get vital information out the data had to be aggregated, a time and resource consuming operation, so that applications could pull relevant data sets which ultimately resulted in latency and data integrity issues; this negatively impacted the client from a performance perspective as well as unreliability in accessing the data.
+A recent client of ClearScale, an AWS Premier Consulting Partner, struggled with this exact challenge.
+They asked for an evaluation of what they had and requested suggestions on where ClearScale could take them utilizing AWS Services.
+Stored in two different data centers located in two separate geographical locales, the information warehoused in these locations was hosted within data sources such as Drupal, WordPress, and others.
+To get vital information out the data had to be aggregated, a time- and resource-consuming operation, so that applications could pull relevant data sets which ultimately resulted in latency and data integrity issues.
+This negatively impacted the client from a performance perspective as well as provided unreliability in accessing the data.
 When the company decided that their subsidiary locations needed to use the same data set, they discovered that the processes they had in place would not allow them to quickly aggregate nor deliver that data without significant business or technical impact.

 To further optimize the latency between the API request, the data query on the database and the return response, the tables within the database had to be configured so that the most heavily used tables had a higher read capacity value, with tables that were not as heavily used with a lower read capacity.
 This allowed for improved performance and scalability that would be needed in the future.